 Background: This study initially emphasized the North Aleutian Basin in the southeastern Bering Sea, one of the most productive marine ecosystems in the world.
 The scope of the study has expanded to include measurements first in the northern Bering Sea and now in the Chukchi Sea.
 Over the last decade, the character of the ecosystem productivity in the southeastern Bering Sea has undergone dramatic changes due to variability in hydrographic and climate forcing.
 In recent years, the system has changed from one dominated by coldwater, Arctic species to organisms more indicative of temperate zones with the historically rich fishing areas shifting northward.
 Available data suggest decreased coupling of benthic and pelagic production.
-The National Science Foundation's multi-component Bering Sea Ecosystem Study (BEST) is examining these changes and this study is an Alaska Coastal Marine Institute Task Order being conducted in conjunction with BEST and also the Bering Sea Integrated Ecosystem Research Program (BSIERP).
+The National Science Foundation's multi-component Bering Sea Ecosystem Study (BEST) is examining these changes.
+This BOEM-sponsored Alaska Coastal Marine Institute (CMI) Task Order is being conducted in conjunction with BEST and also with the Bering Sea Integrated Ecosystem Research Program (BSIERP).
+This CMI study was extended to December 2013, to allow time for inclusion of additional samples and analyses from the Chukchi Sea.